-Gifft Hill School Board of Trustees Diversity Resolution
+Gifft Hill School Board of Trustees Diversity Resolution-Adopted June 2021

-The Trustees of Gifft Hill School believe that a diverse and inclusive learning environment is integral to achieving academic excellence.
-We recognize and value the experiences that diversity of gender, race, ethnicity, culture, religion, sexual orientation, socio-economic class, family structure, age, and ability contribute to Gifft Hill School.
+GHS's commitment to diversity is grounded in its Mission Statement, which states, in part, "We are committed to providing academic rigor through experiential learning within a compassionate community."
+The Trustees of GifftHill School believe that a diverse and inclusive learning environment is integral to achieving academic excellence.
+We recognize and value the experiences that diversity of gender, race, ethnicity, religion, sexual orientation, socio-economic class, family structure, age, and ability contribute to Gifft Hill School.